The rise and fall of ancient Athens

 The Corinthians appealed to Sparta for help, and Sparta declared war on Athens.

-The war lasted for 27 years, and it ended with the defeat of Athens.
+The war lasted for 27 years, and it ultimately ended with the defeat of Athens.

-After the Peloponnesian War, Athens was ruled by a pro-Spartan oligarchy known as the 'Thirty Tyrants' for a brief period before democracy was restored.
+After the completion of the Peloponnesian War, Athens was ruled by a pro-Spartan oligarchy known as the 'Thirty Tyrants' for a brief period of about eight months before democracy was restored.

 Greek hoplite